evkx/evkx.github.io/content/technology/lights/rearlights/_index.md

 One popular trend in rear light design is using three-dimensional (3D) graphics and shapes.
 With LEDs, automotive designers can create intricate patterns and shapes that add depth and dimension to the rear lights.
 This design creates a striking visual effect, making the rear lights stand out and giving the vehicle a modern and futuristic look.

-In addition, some manufacturers offer the owner to set their light signature.
+In addition, some manufacturers offer the owner the ability to set their light signature.
 An example is the Audi Q6 e-tron, where you can select eight signatures for the rear lights.

 {{< sitefiguresized thumb="technology/lights/rearlights/audiq8rearlights_1_st.jpg" width="3000" height="2000" title="Audi Q6 e-tron with light signature 3" >}}